 Leading the group of teachers to deliver CPD, enabled me to share my understanding of how upper ability pupils are reluctant to look for their own mistakes and correct them.
 This brought an additional element to my colleagues’ thinking about students’ confidence and ways in which they could facilitate deeper learning for them.
 The resources have been used by several members of staff, across at least 3 subjects and with lower and middle ability students too.

-As part of a CPD program to keep staff up to date with the growing demands of technology, I think that school should also investment in training for staff to use them efficiently, rather than working things out for themselves.
+As part of a CPD program to keep staff up to date with the growing demands of technology, I think that school should also an investment in training for staff to use them efficiently, rather than working things out for themselves.
 Given the limited financial flexibility my school is going through at present, I think that where possible free sources of training should be adopted, staff should complete a reflective exercise in their own professional needs so training is more personalised, this could then be discussed with line managers at the beginning of the year, perhaps as part of the appraisal process.
 An excellent resource, are our own teachers and partner schools where links continue to be fostered.
 Many teachers do not see their own expertise, and I think this should be celebrated.
-When outstanding practice is seen, is should be shared.
+When outstanding practice is seen, it should be shared.
 At my school, we have run CPD sessions where staff can choose which one to attend and they have been very well received, but few staff want to run sessions, perhaps reluctant to be seen as a “show-off”.
 As a leader of CPD, I think these staff should be approached to deliver what has been seen to be outstanding.
 It would boost morale for that staff member, empower them and show them they are valued

 2018 results initially indicate that only 2 schools in the county have made better progress towards improving outcomes than ourselves, ranking us at 20th out of 73 based on KS2 data.
-Of the 53 schools ranked below us, 17 had cohorts with a stronger intake and all 19 schools above us had a higher intake, showing we out performed local schools for attainment.
+Of the 53 schools ranked below us, 17 had cohorts with a stronger intake and all 19 schools above us had a higher intake, showing we outperformed local schools for attainment.
 This is an unconfirmed P8 of +0.2 at present.
-As a school, our Pupil Premium cohort show an increase of 22% against 2017 National averages, which is equivalent to closing the gap by 28% for GCSE Grade 5 and above.
+As a school, our Pupil Premium cohort shows an increase of 22% against 2017 National averages, which is equivalent to closing the gap by 28% for GCSE Grade 5 and above.
 As my particular interest remains with Upper ability pupils, the national indicators show level 7+ to be 20%, compared with our school results of 21%.
 The impact of the project on GCSE Geography results shows considerable improvement since the beginning of the year where only 40% were making ‘Expected or Better Progress’ compared to 93% seen in the Summer results.
 Other areas of impact include those from Technology; Art, and Photography showed a negligible difference between PP and non-PP students for upper ability with results above national averages by 58.6% and 18.5% respectively.

 The impact of our rationale towards PP students is beginning to have an impact, as lower down school, more PP students have a higher proportion with strong ambitions than non-PP students for upper ability (81% vs 40%).
 An area for us to develop from this survey, is expectations beyond school at 16, as nearly double PP students, in Year 11, would prefer to get an apprenticeship over going to college at 16 than non-PP students, whose drive appears to be a short term goal of financial independence.
 This is not reflected in Year 7 to 10.